cosma/symfony-project/README.md

 3) Run in console:
     `docker-compose up`

-Docker containers expose nginx on port 80 and kibana server on port 81.
+Docker containers expose Nginx on port 80, MySQL on port 3306 and  Kibana server on port 81.